TechnicJelle/CMGT_GraduationReport/report.typ

 As we can see in @api_compat_table, Vulkan is the most cross-platform of any of these APIs, being supported on Windows, Linux, Android, and Nintendo Switch, with compatibility layers existing for Apple devices.

-This is why I will be starting with Vulkan, as it is the API that has the most platform compatibility.
+This is why I will be starting with Vulkan as the first GPU API that I will be abstracting for the LLRI2.

 However, when making actual applications, it is inconvenient and highly inefficient to keep rewriting all Vulkan boilerplate from scratch for each new project.
-This is why we make an abstraction layer on top of Vulkan, so it can be reuse across multiple projects.
+This is why we make an abstraction layer on top of Vulkan, so it can be reused across multiple projects.

 In this report, I will detail my efforts at making (the beginnings of) such a Vulkan Abstraction Layer.